lawslefthand/Esp32_Sg90/README.md

 This driver is meant for the Esp-IDF.

 Simply include the source and header files into your project's main directory.
+Dont forget to add sg90.c into your project's Cmake file.

 functions-